 The show was conceived by theatrical designer Robert Lapage, creator of the infamous "machine" behind the Met Opera's recent Ring Cycle, and Argentine–Canadian translator and editor Alberto Manguel.
-It owes a lot to Borges
+It owes a lot to Borges.

 At the appointed hour, those of us with reservations were ushered into a facsimile of a cozy cottage library, complete with fake books and Breugel's painting of the Tower of Babel.